Did You Eat Too Much-a family having their holiday dinner

 Kick Up The Heat.

 Time to whip out the hot sauce.
-That’s because new research out of Purdue University suggests that adding spicy seasonings and condiments like cayenne pepper; fresh and jarred hot peppers and hot sauce to meals helps suppress your appetite and slightly boosts your metabolism.
+That’s because new research out of Purdue University suggests that adding spicy seasonings and condiments like cayenne pepper, fresh and jarred hot peppers, and hot sauce to meals helps suppress your appetite and slightly boosts your metabolism.

 When dieters who weren’t used to eating spicy foods enjoyed soup seasoned with l/2 tsp of cayenne pepper, they ate 60 fewer calories at their next meal and burned an extra 10 calories (every little bit counts!).